algorand-devrel/bootcamp/beginner-en/README.md

 Sign up for future sessions on the Algorand Developer Portal Events page: [https://developer.algorand.org/bootcamps](https://developer.algorand.org/bootcamps)

 ## Gitpod link
 Get started working on this repo in Gitpod without needing to setup local environment.
-A gitpod account is required, but sign-in with Github can be used.
+A Gitpod account is required, but sign-in with Github can be used.

 https://gitpod.io/#https://github.com/algorand-devrel/bootcamp